HandyGuySoftware/dupReport/docs/RcFileConfig-EmailManagement.md

 ```

 Specifies the type of authentication to be used with the server.
 Available options are 'basic' and 'oauth'.
 If you are using Oauth please check with your service provider to identify how to obtain the proper authentication keys. **(IMAP, POP3, SMTP)**

+***NOTE***: Some email systems, including GMail, require the use of multifactor authentication to access user accounts. dupReport does not support multifactor authentication.
+If you receive a "invalid credentials" message from Gmail (and you are sure you have specified the correct ID/password), this is most likely the reason.
+For these systems, you will need to specify the use of a simple ID/password combination.
+In GMail, this is done by enabling the "Enable less secure apps" setting in the account security management settings.
+Check with your email service/provider to see how this is accomplished for other services.

 ```
 folder=INBOX